BruJu/wasmify-sophia/README.md

 technologies, this repository does not currently expose a clear tool with a proper README.

-## Sophia interface that matches rdF.js.org specification
+## Sophia interface that matches rdf.js.org specification

-The first goal is to enable javascript users to use *Sophia* as a backend.
+The first goal was to enable javascript users to use *Sophia* as a backend.

 ### Getting Started